 out.
 We can only trust the words of people who we already know are

 trustworthy.
-Words can not be used as the basis for trust.
+Words can not be used as the basis for deciding if we trust someone.

 alcohol (e.g. if he has stopped using drugs, but only for 4 months, then it doesn’t count yet).
 Trust can be broken quickly, but takes time to be rebuilt.
 That’s why you need a rule like the 3 month rule.

 6. Now, looking at the evidence in front of you, what conclusions can you make about whether you should trust your husband?
 Does the left hand column or the right hand column have more entries?
-Are there are items that stand out from the rest?
+Are there items that stand out as more important than the rest?

 There are three possible patterns you can see from this exercise.

-Your husband does not love you anymore and is not to be trusted.
+- Your husband does not love you and is not to be trusted.

-It is this third scenario that often precedes or accompanies an affair.
-You could not fit it together in your mind, because it represents two pictures, both of which are true for your husband–that he does not want to lose you, and that he is disconnecting from you to be with someone else.
-This is the most common pattern I see when I work with women to end their husband’s affair.
+The third pattern (mixture of loving and untrustworthy behavior) often precedes or accompanies affairs or other major violations of your marriage.
+It causes confusion, because it represents two pictures, both of which are true for your husband–that he does not want to lose you, and that he is disconnecting from you to do something secretly.
+This is the most common pattern I see when I work with women to prevent or end their husband’s affair.
 This situation is resolved by using effective boundaries to prevent him from having his cake and eating it, too.